 It is important to keep in mind that in most cases contingent business interruption coverage applies only if the cause of the customer’s or supplier’s loss falls within the scope of the policyholder’s own insurance.
 This may be a particular problem with hurricanes, because insurers often dispute business losses due to storms that involve wind and rain damage (which is covered), with “flood” damage, which is usually not covered (except under a special flood policy).
 Therefore, invoking contingent business interruption coverage due to a Houston supplier being cut off may involve you in making complex and subtle arguments about weather events thousands of miles away.

-Any business that suffers either a direct loss due to a natural disaster should try to mitigate its losses as much as possible, whether that means finding an alternate location to set up in, or finding a new supplier for a particular part.
+Any business that suffers either a direct loss due to a natural disaster or an indirect loss of revenue should try to mitigate its losses as much as possible, whether that means finding an alternate location to set up in, or finding a new supplier for a particular part.
 Business owners should also carefully document all losses, and mitigation/repair efforts, and make sure that communications with insurers and their agents are at least confirmed in writing.

-These are only some of the complicated issues that can come up in seeking insurance coverage for the devastating business impacts of wildfires here at home, or of hurricanes in Texas and Florida.
+These are only some of the complicated issues that can come up in seeking insurance coverage for the devastating business impacts of wildfires here at home, or of hurricanes or fires in other states.
 While insurance is likely not the first thing to think about in these situations, careful attention to these issues – including seeking help where appropriate – can help you get back on your feet, benefiting yourself, your employees, and your community.